markschwindt/dracor-docs/doc/faq.md

 ## How Should I Cite DraCor in My Research?

 If you would like to cite DraCor in general, please use the following reference:
 Fischer, Frank, et al. (2019).
 Programmable Corpora: Introducing DraCor, an Infrastructure for the Research on European Drama.
-In Proceedings of DH2019: "Complexities", Utrecht University, doi:[10.5281/zenodo.4284002](https://doi.org/10.5281/zenodo.4284002).
+In Proceedings of DH2019: »Complexities«, Utrecht University, doi:[10.5281/zenodo.4284002](https://doi.org/10.5281/zenodo.4284002).

 If you use individual corpora for your research, you may cite them via Git commits for better reproducibility.
 For details, see Börner, Ingo; Trilcke, Peer: D7.3 On Versioning Living and Programmable Corpora.
 (Executable) Report and Prototypes for Reproducible Research (v1.0.0).
 Zenodo. doi:[10.5281/zenodo.11081934](https://doi.org/10.5281/zenodo.11081934), pp. 6–12.